 Client secondment opportunities are advertised nationally, but tend to be clustered around the London, Manchester and Leeds offices.
 Overseas seats, on the other hand, do occasionally crop up; we heard of a trainee completing a stint in Dubai and then qualifying there.

 How to get a DWF training contract

-DWF receives around 2,500 applications each year for its 50 available training contracts.
-The online application form is the same for vacation scheme and direct training contract applicants, and asks candidates to outline their relevant experience, hobbies and interests, and reasons for pursuing a career in law (and, more specifically, at DWF).
+DWF receives around 2,850 applications each year for both its vacation scheme and training contracts.
+The online application form is the same for vacation scheme and direct training contract applicants.
+It asks candidates to outline their academics, work experience, reasons for pursuing a career at DWF and what transferable skills they have.

-Roughly 600 lucky training contract applicants and nearly that many vac scheme hopefuls are invited to take part in a video interview, which “gives candidates – who would otherwise narrowly miss out – a chance to impress us,” says emerging talent manager Kate Hasluck.
-She goes on to reveal that some of the topics covered include “the ways in which you set yourself apart from others, the aspects that are most important to you when applying to a firm, and your understanding of DWF's sector-based model.”
+Successful applicants are then invited to take part in a video interview where the topics covered include: the ways in which you set yourself apart from others; what aspects of a firm are most important to you when applying; and your understanding of DWF's sector-based model.

 Attendees sit with two different departments during their visit, attend a series of presentations and workshops, and also undertake a group project.
 The firm's current trainees praised the work they were given as vac schemers, telling us they'd carried out “typical day-to-day trainee tasks like researching cases and drafting letters to clients.”